h2oai/tutorials/DriverlessAI/time-series-recipe-tutorial-retail-sales-forecasting/time-series-recipe-tutorial-retail-sales-forecasting.md

 | Time | Default | 3 |
 | Interpretability | Default | 5|

-One important thing to note is why we changed the **Scorer**  that DAI suggested initially from **RMSE** to **R2** .
-Even though DAI suggested RMSE as the scorer, we updated the scorer to R2 because for this particular dataset it’s easier to generate similar results across different experiments since we can expect less fluctuation and more stability in terms of the results.
+One important thing to note is why we changed the **Scorer**  that Driveless AI suggested initially from **RMSE** to **R2** .
+Even though Driveless AI suggested RMSE as the scorer, we updated the scorer to R2 because for this particular dataset it’s easier to generate similar results across different experiments since we can expect less fluctuation and more stability in terms of the results.

 4\.
 Click on **<** located at the top-left side of the Experiments page, this will take you back to the **Project Time Series Tutorial**  page.